learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 ### 2. Wrap the execution of our reducer in a function that we call dispatch

-Ok, so we can reassign the state by adding the dispatch function to our `reducer.js` file.
+We can reassign the state by adding the dispatch function to our `reducer.js` file.
 This dispatch function should receive an argument of action.
 It can access the state because it is declared earlier in the file in global scope.